-Rest assured, this Chicken Meatloaf with Vegetables is NOT dry and boring.
+Rest assured, this chicken meatloaf recipe with vegetables is NOT dry and boring.
 It’s soft, super moist and tasty with lots of hidden nutrition thanks to the onions, carrots and spinach.
 Your family will love this one.

 “This is delicious!” my husband announced after the first bite.
 “I’m glad you didn’t change anything for your blog”.
 Well… I kinda did.
 Years ago, I started adding vegetables to my meatloaves to make them more nutritious.

 Tailor To Your Taste

 - Instead of ketchup, use BBQ sauce.
 Even tomato sauce will work.

 - Instead of milk, substitute broth, tomato juice or even wine.

 - If you don’t have a good balsamic vinegar, you can use cider or red wine vinegar instead with a pinch of sugar.
 Some people use Worcestershire sauce instead of the Balsamic Vinegar.